garden-of-delete/airbyte-topiary/README.md

 4. Run Tentacle. `python tentacle.py` will display help and usage.

 ## Configuration as YAML
+Airbyte tentacle allows configuration for an airbyte deployment to be moved to and from yaml files through interaction with the Airbyte API.

 ## Workflows
 Airbyte tentacle supports a number of workflows designed to make managing Airbyte deployments at scale easier.
 Tentacle uses the .yml or .yaml